Now Open: American Rescue Plan grants available for individual artists and nonprofit arts organizations More Info

 Blue Avocado is a nonprofit online magazine published twice a month.

-The Foundation Center is the most comprehensive resource in the country for information on grants and funders.
-In addition to their Fifth Avenue location in New York, they have locations with their materials and databases at many libraries throughout the country.
+Candid is the most comprehensive resource in the country for information on grants and funders.
+In addition to their location in New York City, they have locations with their materials and databases at many libraries throughout the country.
 In Delaware, these are the Morris Library at the University of Delaware and the Dover Public Library.
 This site provides a variety of important newsletters for your fundraising efforts-all free.

-GuideStar lists most nonprofit organizations.
+GuideStar by Candid lists most nonprofit organizations.
 They also offer a free online newsletter with important articles.

 Nonprofit Issues newsletter of nonprofit law.